atomiiw/Cut-It-First/README.md

 I was on the production team at LOSTiN, a travel media startup.
 The video editors there worked with hour long event footage stored on shared Google Drive folders.
 Whenever they needed a 30 second clip from a 90 minute file, they had to download the whole thing, often 10+ GB.
 It clogged their drives, ate hours of their day, and they did it constantly.

-I interviewed three of them to understand the workflow, then started building this.
+I interviewed two of them to understand the workflow, then started building this.

 ## What it does